My influences

 Radical Candor

-I revisit Kim Scott's book regularly to re-align my compass on things that are important to me in being a UX manager.
+I revisit Kim Scott's Radical Candor regularly to re-align my compass on things that are important to me in being a UX leader.
 Kim's advice to care personally and challenge directly (illustrated by vivid anegdotes from her own career in tech companies) has shaped my approach to leadership and management.

 Medium

-For me — when it comes to the discourse on product design, UX, and design leadership — the best thing about Medium is the diversity of opinion presented there.
+The best thing about Medium is the diversity of opinion on product design, UX, and design leadership.
 My favourite authors include: Intercom, Nikki Anderson, Jared M Spool, Matt Ström, Matt Griffin, Cassie Kozyrkov, Buster Benson, Thomas P Seager, and the Chan Zuckerberg Science Initiative.

 Isotype